An Optimal Transport Approach to Estimating Causal Effects via Nonlinear Difference-in-Differences: Introduction

-{\bf Prior work.} The two main existing methods for estimating causal effects in the above setting are the classical method of Difference-in-Differences (DiD) \citep{lechner2011did, wing2018designing} and its generalization beyond average and aggregate effects, the Changes-in-Changes (CiC) estimator \citep{athey2006identification}.
+The arguably two most fundamental methods for estimating causal effects in this setting are the classical method of Difference-in-Differences (DiD) \citep{abadie2005semiparametric, lechner2011did, wing2018designing} as described above and its generalization beyond average and aggregate effects, the Changes-in-Changes (CiC) estimator \citep{athey2006identification}.

-DiD is a linear approach designed to estimate average (or aggregate) causal effects \citep{abadie2005semiparametric, heckman1990varieties} over all units.
-This method can be proved to correctly identify counterfactuals under the ``parallel trends'' assumption~\citep{abadie2005semiparametric, ryan2019now} under which the \emph{average} natural shift is assumed to be the same across both the control and treatment group.
+DiD is a linear approach designed to estimate average (or aggregate) causal effects \citep{abadie2005semiparametric, heckman1990varieties} over all units within a group.
+This method can be proved to correctly identify counterfactuals under the ``parallel trends'' assumption~\citep{abadie2005semiparametric, roth2020parallel, ryan2019now} under which the \emph{average} natural trend is assumed to be the same across both the control and treatment group.
 This idea has been used in many areas of science where capturing the average treatment effect is sufficient to formulate informative causal conclusions.
-Impactful applications include quantifying the effect of public health measures in response to COVID-19 \citep{bacon2020using} and estimating how irrigation farmers adapt to water quotas \citep{drysdale2018adaptation}.
+Recent applications include quantifying the effect of public health measures in response to COVID-19 \citep{bacon2020using} and estimating how irrigation farmers adapt their watering to fixed usage limits \citep{drysdale2018adaptation}.

-The fact that the linear DiD estimator only provides estimates of average and aggregate treatment is a severe limitation in many settings where treatment heterogeneity is important, i.e.,~where different units can react differently to the same intervention.
+The classical linear DiD estimator only provides estimates of average and aggregate treatment effects.
+This can be limiting in many settings where treatment heterogeneity is important, i.e.,~where different units can react differently to the same level of intervention.
 The CiC estimator \citep{athey2006identification} addresses this issue for univariate outcomes.
-It generalizes the DiD estimator by not just focusing on averages but the whole probability distribution of the respective units.
-This development permits the estimation of the entire counterfactual law of the fraction of treated units had they not received the treatment, hence allowing for a general form of heterogeneity in their response to treatment.
+It extends the fundamental idea of the DiD estimator by estimating changes in the entire probability distribution of the respective units within a group.
+This permits the estimation of the entire counterfactual law of the treated units had they not received the treatment, hence allowing for a general form of heterogeneity in their response to treatment.
+The cost is a slightly stricter assumption on the evolution of the unobservable distribution as we specify below.